nvpro-samples/vk_gaussian_splatting/README.md

 ![image showing the rendering modes on the train 3DGS model](doc/rendering_modes.jpg)

-This repository provides an implementation of **3D Gaussian Splatting (3DGS) rasterization** using the **Vulkan 1.3 API** for the purpose of real-time visualization.
+This repository provides an implementation of **3D Gaussian Splatting (3DGS) [[Kerbl2023](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/)] rasterization** using the **Vulkan 1.3 API** for the purpose of real-time visualization.
 It demonstrates two approaches for rendering splats: one leveraging **mesh shaders** and another utilizing **vertex shaders**.
 Since Gaussian splats require back-to-front sorting for correct alpha compositing, we present two alternative sorting methods: a **GPU-based Radix Sort** implemented in a compute pipeline, and a **CPU-based asynchronous sorting** strategy using multi threaded sort function from the c++ STL.
 This project serves as a reference for efficient 3D Gaussian rendering with Vulkan, showcasing **modern shader techniques** and **optimized sorting strategies**.

 We envision this project as a laboratory for exploring and comparing different approaches to 3D Gaussian Splatting.
 By evaluating various techniques and optimizations, we aim to provide valuable insights into performance, quality, and implementation trade-offs.
-Future work includes, for instance, the implementation of ray tracing for 3DGS using the Vulkan Ray Tracing API.
+Future work includes, for instance, the implementation of ray tracing for 3DGS [Moënne-Loccoz2024] using the Vulkan Ray Tracing API, or other rasterizations approaches such as Stop The Pop [Radl2024] and  Sort-free 3DGS [Hou2024].

 ## Building and Running